NoNamePro0/ObsSongDisplay/README.md

 WARNING!
 If you move the installation folder, you need to create the text layer again!

 ### Usage
 Open the software and start Spotify.
 You can minimize the software in the tray by pressing the minimize button of the window.
+You can get it back by double-clicking the Tray icon.

 ![Screenshot](https://i.ibb.co/vj0QprG/osdscreenshot.png)